 Themis Institute for Governance & Leadership

-office@themis-institute.org
+[office@themis-institute.org](office@themis-institute.org)

 +599 9 522 5802

 Abraham de Veerstraat 9, Willemstad, Curaçao

 Achieving principled performance

 Integrating governance, risk, compliance, and ethics

 Governance, risk, compliance, and ethics (GRC) have now become essential items on the agenda of management in the private, public, and semi-public sectors.
 However, many organizations are still struggling to implement GRC effectively.
 The Galan Group has been advising and assisting clients with GRC for more than fifteen years.
 Our advice is professional and, most importantly, pragmatic.